OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Partanen, Anu - The Nordic Theory of Everything: In Search of a Better Life
 - Shaara, Michael - The Killer Angels
 - Smith, Sean - The Internet of Risky Things: Trusting the Devices That Surround Us
+- Stephens, Rod - Essential Algorithms: A Practical Approach to Computer Algorithms
 - Stephenson, Neal - Reamde
 - Stephenson, Neal - Snow Crash
 - Sweigart, Al - Automate the Boring Stuff with Python: Practical Programming for Total Beginners